dev-otitarenko/microservices-sample-auth-angular/README.md

 Sample of using microservices in docker containers.
 Used libraries: OAuth, Security, OpenFeign, Lombok.
 All services are logging in ELK stack.

-# Support authorized service's methods from other service in your application
+# Calling authorized service's methods from other service in your application

 ```sh
 @Component